pusher/websockets-from-scratch-tutorial/README.md

 ### The Handshake

-Our `WebSocketServer#send_handshake` method is where everything begins.
+Going back to our `WebsocketServer` class, a `WebsocketServer#send_handshake` method is where everything begins.
 Firstly, let's get the `request_line` (e.g. `'GET / HTTP/1.1'`) and request `header` from the socket, using the `socket#gets` method.
 This will block if there is nothing yet available, and will also get a line at a time.

 ```ruby
 private